 Notice that in this respect probability theory has a similar status as (other(?!)) theories of physics: there is a mathematical model (measure theory here as the model for probability theory, or for instance symplectic geometry as a model for classical mechanics) which can be studied all in itself, and then there is in addition a more or less concrete idea of how from that model one may deduce statements about the observable world (the average outcome of a dice role using probability theory, or the observability of the next solar eclipse using Hamiltonian mechanics).
 The step from the mathematical model to its use as a tool for making statements about the observable world is subtle, maybe a subject of philosophy, but in any case outside of the realm of mathematics.
 In probability theory the meaning of this step is traditionally a cause of debate, with two antagonistic main schools of thought being the frequentist interpretation and the Bayesian perspective on the nature of the relation of probability theory to the observable world.

 Random variables are defined typically in terms of probability spaces, cf. the basic entries on measure space, probability space, conditional probability.
-Modern point of view is emphasising that many facts on random variables do not depend much on the choice of the probability spaces; the random variables are also often identified with their distributions.
+The modern point of view emphasises that many facts about random variables do not depend much on the choice of the probability spaces; the random variables are also often identified with their distributions.

 Some argue that in the study of measure and probability, one should start not only with sigma algebra of measurable sets but also another of null sets.
 Somehow this is abstractly captured by the approach of commutative von Neumann algebras.